etases/EduBlock.Report/Requirement.md

   * Staff click on “Create” button.
   * A form will appear, staff then input class's information and choose homeroom teacher.
   * Staff click "Create classroom".
-  * System create a new class and show success message.
+  * System creates a new class and show success message.
 * **Alternate Flow:**
   * System displays error notification if the form is not filled correctly.
 * **Exception:**